oncodash/ontoweaver/docs/overview.rst

     <div id="killer-features">
         <p id="killer-caption">
-        OntoWeaver "killer features" that make it better than other solutions:
+        OntoWeaver "killer features" that make it
+        <a href="sections/comparison.html">better than other solutions</a>:
         </p>

         <div class="feature" id="feature-input">